calebglawson/twint-sklearn-twitter-classifier/readme.md

 * bio_watchwords.csv
     * This is a list of words to watch for in a user's bio.
 Used to compute stats.
 * tweet_watchwords.csv
-    * This is a list of words to watch for in a user's tweets.
-Used to compute stats.
+    * This is a list of words to look for in a user's tweets.
+Used in data review only.
 * users.csv
     * This is an example input file for gather_data.py.
 Contains screen names.